 The Computing Science subject involves the theory and practise of computer programming.
-At the division of Computing Science, we are working both with applied research about tools and methods for programming as well as with theoretical research into the principles of programming.
+At the Computing Science Division, we are working both with applied research about tools and methods for programming as well as with theoretical research into the principles of programming.
 We are particularly interested in programming that makes use of the ability of modern computers to execute several parts of a program concurrently.

-The division of Computing Science also conducts research in Data Base Technology - how to handle storage and use of large quantities of data - and Optimisation - how to find the "best" solution to a complicated problem.
+The Computing Science Division also conducts research in Data Base Technology - how to handle storage and use of large quantities of data - and Optimisation - how to find the "best" solution to a complicated problem.